mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 2.7 Routing To View Classes and Custom Handlers

-The MobileDeepLinking library was created to allow you to quickly get set up while also allowing for the flexibility of extra functionality through the use of custom callback `handlers.`
+The MobileDeepLinking library was created to allow you to quickly get set up while also providing added functionality through the use of custom callback `handlers.`

 When specifying the `defaultRoute` or the `routes` properties in the